neo4j/docker-neo4j/README.md

 Neo4j Enterprise Edition is designed for commercial deployments where scale and availability are important.
 Use of Neo4j Enterprise Edition requires a commercial license agreement with Neo Technology.
 Please see [Neo4j licensing](http://neo4j.com/licensing/) for details.

 Tags are available for both editions.
-Enterprise tags have an `-enterprise` suffix, Community tags have no suffix.
+Version-specific Enterprise tags have an `-enterprise` suffix (like `neo4j/neo4j:2.3.0-enterprise`), Community tags have no suffix (like `neo4j/neo4j:2.3.0`).
+The latest Enterprise release is available as `neo4j/neo4j:enterprise`.

 ## Docker configuration